Pacific Creosoting Company: Superfund site

 However, the response intensified after continued creosote sludge spills were still being recorded in the bay.
-In a monitoring exercise in 1997, EPA divers recorded pools of creosote laying 20-40 ft across the bed of the harbor bottom.
+In a monitoring exercise in 1997, EPA divers recorded pools of creosote lying 20-40 ft across the bed of the harbor bottom.
 Later that year, a final proposed plan was issued by the EPA to cap and contain the rest of the contaminants on site and those that had leached into Eagle Harbor and neighboring beaches, however after facing much opposition from the community and state, a new plan was devised and released in 2000 to continue the pump and treat operation with new steam injection technology.
 Steam treatment of contaminants began in 2002 in an effort to not leave any contaminants in the environment, but ended a short six months later due to technical problems within the pipes.
 Within the pressurized compartments, crystals formed to block passage of liquid, along with inconsistent flux of water flow and temperature due to seasonality.
 For these reasons, the steam enhanced treatment pump and treat operation project ended in 2003.
 It is important to note that EPA records are inconsistent with the review of this information, as the fourth five year report published in 2017 does not acknowledge the use nor failure of the steam injection pump and treat operation, meanwhile the redacted 2019 record of decision amendment acknowledges the use and failure of steam injection.